Hannah-Moon/24_SBA_308A_JavaScript-Web-Application/README.md

 - Geolocate the user's current location

 ### ⭐️ Don't bombard with information
-- Suggest only top 5 restaurants nearby
+- Suggest only the top 5 restaurants nearby

 ---
 ## New Approach 📦